Thomas Hall (minister, born 1610): Life

-He was son of Richard Hall, clothier, by his wife Elizabeth (Bonner), and was born in St. Andrew's parish, Worcester, about 22 July 1610.
+He was the son of Richard Hall, clothier, by his wife Elizabeth (Bonner), and was born in St. Andrew's parish, Worcester, about 22 July 1610.
 He was educated at the King's School, Worcester, under Henry Bright, one of the most celebrated schoolmasters of the day.
 In 1624 he entered Balliol College, Oxford, as an exhibitioner.
 Finding himself under 'a careless tutor,' he moved to the newly founded Pembroke College as a pupil of Thomas Lushington.
 He graduated B.A. on 7 February 1629.
-Returning to Worcestershire, he became teacher of a private school, and preached in the chapels of several hamlets in the parish of Kings Norton, of which his brother, John Hall, vicar of Bromsgrove, was perpetual curate.
-At this period he conformed, but attendance at the puritan lecture, maintained at Birmingham, contributed to make him a presbyterian.
+Returning to Worcestershire, he became a teacher at a private school.
+He preached in the chapels of several hamlets in the parish of Kings Norton, of which his brother, John Hall, vicar of Bromsgrove, was perpetual curate.
+At this period he conformed, but attendance at the puritan lecture, maintained at Birmingham, contributed to making him a presbyterian.
 He became curate at Kings Norton under his brother, who soon resigned the living in his favour.
 The living was of little value, but Hall obtained the mastership of the Grammar School, founded by Edward VI.

 During the civil war he was 'many times plundered, and five times imprison'd', according to Edmund Calamy.
 He refused preferment when his party was in power.
 In June 1652 he 'had liberty allow'd him by the delegates of the university' to take the degree of B.D. on the terms of preaching a Latin and an English sermon.
 His presbyterian principles prevented him from joining Richard Baxter's Worcestershire agreement in 1653; and he became a member of the presbytery of Kenilworth, Warwickshire (see Obadiah Grew).
 He, however, signed Baxter's Worcestershire petition for the retention of tithe and a settled ministry.

 Hall was a 'plain but fervent' preacher, and 'a lover of books and learning'.
 When the first Birmingham library was established in connection with the Birmingham grammar school he contributed many books, and collected others from his friends.
 Subsequently, he founded a similar library at Kings Norton; the parish at his instance erected a building, and Hall transferred to it all his books for public use.
 After his ejection by the Uniformity Act (1662) he was reduced to great poverty, but his friends did not allow him to want.
 He died on 13 April 1665, and was buried at Kings Norton.